-2019 Shelf Registration Statement
+2022 Shelf Registration Statement

-On May 16, 2019, we filed a shelf registration statement on Form S-3 with the SEC, which was declared effective by the SEC on June 5, 2019 (File No. 333-231537) (the "2019 Shelf Registration Statement"), at which time the offering of unsold securities under a previous shelf registration statement on Form S-3 filed with the SEC, which was declared effective by the SEC on January 9, 2017 (File No. 333-215205) (the "2017 Shelf Registration Statement"), was deemed terminated pursuant to Rule 415(a)(6) under the Securities Act.
-The 2019 Shelf Registration Statement was filed to register the offering, issuance and sale of (i) up to \$125.0 million of our common stock, preferred stock, warrants to purchase common stock or preferred stock or any combination thereof, either individually or in units, and (ii) up to 5,149 shares of our common stock pursuant to the exercise of warrants that were issued in connection with a registered direct offering in 2016.
-Because our public float is less than \$75 million, our ability to offer and sell any securities under the 2019 Shelf Registration Statement is currently limited pursuant to Instruction I.B.6 to Form S-3.
-For so long as the Company's public float is less than \$75 million, the aggregate market value of securities sold by the Company under the 2019 Shelf Registration Statement pursuant to Instruction I.B.6 to Form S-3 for so long as the Company's public float is less than \$75 million, the aggregate market value of securities sold by the Company under the 2019 Shelf Registration Statement pursuant to Instruction I.B.6 to Form S-3 during any 12 consecutive months may not exceed one-third of the Company's public float.
+On May 27, 2022, we filed a shelf registration statement on Form S-3 with the SEC, which was declared effective by the SEC on June 14, 2022 (File No. 333-265282) (the "2022 Shelf Registration Statement"), at which time the offering of unsold securities under a previous shelf registration statement on Form S-3 filed with the SEC, which was declared effective by the SEC on June 5, 2019 (File No. 333-231537) (the "2019 Shelf Registration Statement"), was deemed terminated pursuant to Rule 415(a)(6) under the Securities Act.
+The 2022 Shelf Registration Statement was filed to register the offering, issuance and sale of (i) up to \$110.0 million of our common stock, preferred stock, warrants to purchase common stock or preferred stock or any combination thereof, either individually or in units, (ii) up to \$9.0 million of our common stock under the Offering Agreement (as defined below), which \$9.0 million was subsequently reduced to \$3.0 million pursuant to a prospectus supplement filed with the SEC on July 29, 2022, and (iii) up to 237,890 shares of our common stock pursuant to the exercise of warrants outstanding on May 27, 2022.
+The \$3.0 million of our common stock that could previously be offered, issued and sold under the Offering Agreement was included in the \$110.0 million of our securities that may be offered, issued and sold.
+On December 7, 2022, we received written notice from Wainwright (as defined below) that Wainwright had elected, pursuant to Section 8(b) of the Offering Agreement, to terminate the Offering Agreement effective as of December 7, 2022.
+As of immediately prior to the termination of the Offering Agreement, all \$3.0 million of shares of our common stock remained available for sale pursuant to the ATM Prospectus (as defined below) and the Offering Agreement.
+As a result of the termination of the Offering Agreement, we will not offer or sell any additional shares of our common stock under the ATM Prospectus or the Offering Agreement, and the entire \$3.0 million of shares of our common stock included in the ATM Prospectus will be available for sale in other offerings pursuant to the 2022 Shelf Registration Statement.
+Because our public float is less than \$75.0 million, our ability to offer and sell any securities under the 2022 Shelf Registration Statement is currently limited pursuant to Instruction I.B.6 to Form S-3.
+For so long as our public float is less than \$75.0 million, the aggregate market value of securities we sell pursuant to Instruction I.B.6 to Form S-3 during any 12 consecutive months may not exceed one-third of our public float.
 The foregoing does not constitute an offer to sell or the solicitation of an offer to buy securities, and shall not constitute an offer, solicitation or sale in any jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of that jurisdiction.